VitaliiMysko/LeadGenerator/README.md

    - All fields are editable.
 You can modify the values in any field to ensure accuracy before saving.

 4. **Saving Data to Clipboard:**
    - Click the **Copy** button to save all field values to your clipboard.
-Data is formatted for easy pasting into spreadsheet software (e.g., Excel), with each field's value saved in a separate cell.
+Data is formatted for easy pasting into spreadsheet software.

 5. **Reordering Fields (Optional):**
    - You can rearrange the input fields by dragging them up or down in the left panel.
 The order you set determines how data is organized when saved to the clipboard.